Accessibility and Strategy Action Plan

 All pupils at St Paul’s Primary are invited to attend extra-curricular clubs.
 Wherever possible, these clubs include access for children with SEND.
 We will do our best to ensure that clubs cater to the needs of SEND pupils, and may support them in doing so by providing additional adult support.

 We invite parents and carers to discuss access for SEND pupils on our school trips, both residential and day trips.
 We will make reasonable adjustments to ensure that all pupils can take part in trips and will plan them accordingly.
 If a parent has concerns or is anxious about their child going on any of our trips, we invite them to come and discuss these concerns further.
 We ensure that there are detailed risk assessments and plans in place for those whose needs require more attention and provision.

 At St Paul’s, we aim to meet the needs of each individual child with SEND.
 For some children, this may mean that they need support at the beginning and the end of a school day, and may include an altered timetable to reflect this.
 As always, this will be discussed in conjunction with parents to ensure an appropriate plan is put in place.

 3g.
 What support is available for improving the emotional and social development of pupils with special educational needs?

-At St Paul’s, we understand that an important feature of the school is to enable all pupils to develop emotional resilience and social skills, both through direct teaching, for instance, PSHE or Emotional Literacy Support and indirectly with every conversation adults have with pupils throughout the day.
+At St Paul’s Primary we understand that an important feature of the school is to enable all pupils to develop emotional resilience and social skills, both through direct teaching for instance PSHE, Emotional Literacy Support, use of our school values and positive learning behaviour examples, pupil voice time and indirectly with every conversation adults have with pupils throughout the day.

 For some pupils with the most need for help in this area we also can provide the following

-- Weekly lunchtime sessions with our school’s senco
+- Weekly lunchtime sessions with our school’s SENDCo

 - Support with referrals to the CAMHS team